Click “OK” to continue or “CANCEL” to stay on the Emprise Bank website.

-At Emprise, we want to make a difference in people’s lives and give generously in the spirit of accomplishing great things that makes Kansas stronger.
-And we lead by example.
+At Emprise, we want to make a difference in people’s lives and give generously in the spirit of accomplishing great things that make our communities stronger.
 Not only does the bank support a wide variety of qualified organizations, but our employees are dedicated to getting involved as well.

 If you’d like to request a sponsorship or donation for your organization, please read our guidelines.

 Emprise associates in Augusta were inspired by the TrashTag Challenge and picked up several bags of trash at the local city lake.
 The TrashTag Challenge is a social media trend encouraging people to clean up an area and then share photos to inspire others.

 Employees from the Emprise Associate Support Center put together “Birthday in a Bag” kits to donate to the local food bank.
 These kits support families who many not have the means to bake a cake and celebrate a birthday for their family member.

 Emprise associates Melissa and Ruby took part in a local TV show's Spanish promotion of Bark for Life, an event hosted by the American Cancer Society.

 The American Cancer Society Bark For Life is a noncompetitive walk event for dogs and their owners to raise funds and awareness for the American Cancer Society's fight against cancer.

 Emprise Bank volunteers ran the housing booth for a recent Reality U event in Wichita.
 Reality U brings a bit of “reality” to students, teaching them about personal finance in an interactive and engaging way.